Clayton Murphy: National and international career

 At the end of the college season, he entered the 2015 USA Outdoor Track and Field Championships.
-He ran personal records in each round and ended the competition in fourth place with a time of 1:45.59 for the 800m.
+He ran personal records in each round and ended the competition in fourth place with a time of 1:45.59 for the 800 m.
 This earned him selection for the American squad for the Pan American Games.
 In his international debut – also his first time abroad – he surprised by winning the gold medal some four hundredths ahead of Colombia's Rafith Rodríguez, taking the lead in the final stretch.
 Murphy's roommate Ryan Martin was also a medalist in the event.
 Murphy was the first American in more than 15 years to win the title, following on from Johnny Gray's 1999 victory.
 He earned a silver medal in the 800 meters at the 2015 North American, Central American and Caribbean Championships.
 This edition, 2015 NACAC Championships were a regional track and field competition held at the Estadio Nacional de Costa Rica in San Jose, Costa Rica from August 7–9, 2015.
 Murphy finished 12th in 2015 World Championships in Athletics – Men's 800 metres held August 21–25, 2015 in Beijing, China.

 He chose to run the 800 meters at the 2016 United States Olympic Trials, which paid off.
 His fast finish out-sprinted Boris Berian for the win and Olympic team berth in a personal record 1:44.76.
-He won Bronze in the 800m at the 2016 Rio Olympics in a new personal record of 1:42.93, the fifth-fastest time ever by an American.
+He won Bronze in the 800 m at the 2016 Rio Olympics in a new personal record of 1:42.93, the fifth-fastest time ever by an American.

 At the 2017 USATF 1 Mile Road Championships, Murphy finished first with a time of 4:00.0.
 He chose to compete in the 800 meters at the 2017 USA Outdoor Track and Field Championships then compete in the 1500 meters at the same championships and ran 1:45.70 to make the final, but did not start in the 800 meters final after an injury in the 1500 meters final where he finished in 3:50.55 to place 13th in the 1500 meters.
-He joined Nike Oregon Project in August 2017 and moved to Portland in the Fall 2017 to train at the Nike headquarters with Matthew Centrowitz, the Rio Olympic gold medalist over 1500m.
+He joined Nike Oregon Project in August 2017 and moved to Portland in the Fall 2017 to train at the Nike headquarters with Matthew Centrowitz, the Rio Olympic gold medalist over 1500 m.
+Murphy won the 2020 Olympic Trials 800 m in 1:43.17 to make his second Olympic team.
+In May 2025, he announced his retirement.

-2021

-Murphy won the 2020 Olympic Trials 800m in 1:43.17 to make his second Olympic team.